TheAifam5/figma-font-helper/README.md

 # Rusty Figma Font Helper

 A basic Figma Font Helper.
-It was made around 4 years ago so a lot of stuff is outdated.
+It was made around 4 years ago so a lot of stuff is outdated, but it does work.
 I might work on a new version, much simpler and more efficient. :)
 Don't expect much from this project.

 ## Usage